New Zealand is known as the seabird capital of the world and is also home to a number of forest birds that live nowhere else on Earth.

 Invertebrates have no backbone or spinal column.
 New Zealand invertebrates include crayfish, snails, octupus, weta and coral.

-New Zealand has nearly 57 native freshwater fish species.
+New Zealand has 58 native freshwater fish species.

 Find out about sharks/mangō, spotted black grouper, sea snakes, kraits and turtles.